 - Be informed.
-STDs can be a frightening and confusing subject, so it may help if you read up on STD transmission and prevention.
-You don't want to add any misinformation and being familiar with the topic will make you feel more comfortable.
+STDs can be a frightening and confusing subject, so it may help to read up on STD transmission and prevention.
+You don't want to add any misinformation, and being familiar with the topic will make you feel more comfortable.
 If kids ask for information that you're not sure about, find out the answer from a reliable source and get back to them.

 - Ask what your kids already know about STDs and what else they'd like to learn.
 Remember, though: Kids often already know more than you realize, although much of that information could be incorrect.
 Parents need to provide accurate information so their kids can make the right decisions and protect themselves.